A Citizens Theatre production in association with the National Theatre of Scotland

 Content note

-Contains scenes and images that some people may find distressing including descriptions of death and the aftermath of a terrorist attack.
+Contains scenes and images that some people may find distressing, including descriptions and depictions of death in the aftermath of a terrorist attack.

 Event details